-- 150. It comes as no surprise that Serbia like other ex-communist countries in EU faces no problems with home affordability.
-Even 80% of population in Serbia is classified as "an owner with no outstanding mortgage or housing loan" (in Romania 96%, Croatia 84%, Bulgaria 79%, Slovakia 78%, Poland 73% etc.), while only 2% as "owner with mortgage or loan" 123.
+- 147. It comes as no surprise that Serbia like other ex-communist countries in EU faces no problems with home affordability.
+Even 80% of population in Serbia is classified as "an owner with no outstanding mortgage or housing loan" (in Romania 96%, Croatia 84%, Bulgaria 79%, Slovakia 78%, Poland 73% etc.), while only 2% as "owner with mortgage or loan".
 The rest of population are tenants, where even 84% of them are "tenants on reduced price or free".
 According to the Household budget survey (2016), housing, water and electricity expenses constituted on average 17% of total household budget, while actual rentals paid by tenants was 1,5% in urban areas and 0,1% in other areas.
-Still, for 7% of total households, housing expenses were more than 50% of their total budget.
-124 - decades125.
+Still, for 7% of total households, housing expenses comprise more than 50% of their total budget expenditures. - 148.
+On the other hand, the main issue is the large illegal construction in Serbia in the last two decades.
 According to the Strategy on social housing, underlining problems refer to the inappropriate management of construction land, but also insufficiently updated information on real estates, the non-transparent and inadequate economic valuation of construction land, and permanent delay in the implementation of reforms in this area.
-It is estimated that the share of all informal settlements in capital is 5-25% in Serbia (which is similar or lower level to the neighbouring countries Croatia 5-25%, Bosnia and Herzegovina 25-50%, Montenegro >50%)126.
-These informal settlements are usually classified into two groups: slums (built on the public land, mostly populated with vulnerable groups like Roma -- these settlements are not dominant type) and large suburban residential areas (with family houses built on private or public land)127.
-These informal settlements usually suffer from low level of communal services, and infrastructural problems related to the connection to the sewerage system and heating system.128 - 152.
+It is estimated that the share of all informal settlements in capital is 5-25% in Serbia (which is similar or lower level to the neighboring countries Croatia 5-25%, Bosnia and Herzegovina 25-50%, Montenegro >50%).
+These informal settlements are usually classified into two groups: slums (built on the public land, mostly populated with vulnerable groups like Roma -- these settlements are not dominant type) and large suburban residential areas (with family houses built on private or public land) .
+These informal settlements usually suffer from low level of communal services, and infrastructural problems related to the connection to the sewerage system and heating system. - 149.
 Finally, there is an issue of access to transport system, particularly in rural areas.
-Namely, certain part of population in distanced villages face difficulties to access local roads and ultimately to access schools and health care129.
+Affordable transport is an extremely important condition for the inclusion and employability of people living in less developed or remote areas of the country.
+In rural areas today there is still a significant share of the population that faces difficulties accessing public transport, even roads, and hence accessing schools, health-care and jobs.